 The cubic modification of the chemical element carbon is called diamond.
 So much for the relatively sober depiction of a material that has fascinated people for thousands of years.
 Whether in the crown jewels of the English royal house or the countless mythical legends and stories, diamonds have become an integral part of human history.

-In the following paragraphs we would like to give you a brief insight into the exciting field of gemmology.
-To this end, we first deal with the etymological and historical background of the diamond.
-Go then on its natural and The synthetic creation process is used to explain its value and the closely related 4 Cs (Cut, Clarity, Colour, Carat) in more detail.
-In addition, the most popular types of cuts for diamond jewellery are presented and an overview is given of the about the most precious and famous diamonds in the world.
+In the following paragraphs we would like to give a brief insight into the exciting field of gemmology.
+For this purpose, we will first deal with the etymological and historical background of diamonds.
+After that, we will go into the natural and synthetic creation process of diamonds in order to explain their value and the closely related 4 C's (Cut, Clarity, Colour, Carat) in more detail.
+In addition, the most popular cuts for diamond jewellery are introduced and an overview of the most valuable and famous diamonds in the world is given.

 Finally, we critically examine the methodology of diamond determination and give valuable tips and tricks.

 The word diamond is derived from the late Latin term "diamantem" or "diamas", which is a linguistic adaptation of the ancient Greek "adámas" for " invincible".
 To describe the diamond as "the invincible" still makes sense today, since in the Mohs scale of hardness this mineral, with a value of 10, is the hardest known natural substance.

 The oldest recorded diamond findings can be located in India and date back to the year 4000 BC.
 However, diamonds were neither worked nor used as tools there, as it was believed that they would lose their magical effect.
 The fact that diamonds can be worked and therefore also cut was first discovered in the 13th century AD.
 The almost typical brilliant cut of diamonds that is used today was not even developed until 1910.